menu-driver/menu-driver/README.md

     sam build && rake sam:deploy

-That wraps `sam deploy` in the Ruby logic for setting up the stack name and other things that depend on the current `CLOUD_STACK`.

 ### Deploying other stacks

-You will also need a test stack for running tests:
+The Rake task wraps `sam deploy` in the Ruby logic for setting up the stack name and other things based either on a name from the `CLOUD_STACK` environment variable, or a parameter passed to the Rake task:

-    CLOUD_STACK=test rake sam:deploy
+    CLOUD_STACK=main rake sam:deploy

-To deploy a stack for each Git branch of the project from a CI server:
+or:

-    CLOUD_STACK=some_git_branch_name rake sam:deploy
+    rake sam:deploy[main]

 ### Running the code